Valaris Limited (VAL) Shares Down Despite Recent Market Volatility

 VAL’s Market Performance

-The stock of Valaris Limited (VAL) has seen a 1.65% increase in the past week, with a -3.57% drop in the past month, and a 12.22% gain in the past quarter.
-The volatility ratio for the week is 4.07%, and the volatility levels for the past 30 days are at 4.01% for VAL.
-The simple moving average for the last 20 days is -2.33% for VAL stock, with a simple moving average of 21.52% for the last 200 days.
+VAL’s stock has seen a -13.48% decrease for the week, with a -21.84% drop in the past month and a 3.70% gain in the past quarter.
+The volatility ratio for the week is 6.33%, and the volatility levels for the past 30 days are at 4.81% for Valaris Limited The simple moving average for the last 20 days is -11.95% for VAL stock, with a simple moving average of 4.75% for the last 200 days.

 Analysts’ Opinion of VAL